gashcrumb/ipaas-api/docs/contributing.md

 ### Models
-To see a list of models, go to the [`src/models`]('../src/models') directory.
+To see a list of models, go to the [`src/models`](../src/models) directory.
 Each subdirectory there is a model.

 **Model Associations**
-To view the model associations, go to the  [`src/models/index.js`]('../src/models/index.js') file.
+To view the model associations, go to the  [`src/models/index.js`](../src/models/index.js) file.

+### Testing
+- Unit tests are run via nodeunit.
+After making changes run `npm test` to execute the tests locally.
+- Tests are run by the CI against pull requests when they're opened and whenever commits are merged to master.

 ## Guidelines & Best Practices